 Back to top

-What is the process to occupy a building or tenant space within the city?
+What is the process to occupy a building or tenant space (change in use or change in tenancy) within the city?

 Here are the steps to follow: